-She specialises in ESG, impact investment, venture capital and philanthropy, advising entrepreneurs, investors, not-for-profits, governments and multilateral organisations on a range of corporate, commercial and charity law issues.
+She specialises in ESG, impact investment and philanthropy, advising entrepreneurs, investors, charities, not-for-profits, governments and multilateral organisations on a range of corporate, commercial and charity law issues.

 Rebecca was seconded to the Government of Sierra Leone as legal adviser in the Office of the President in 2014, where she advised on the country’s response to the commercial impact of the Ebola crisis.
 She has also previously worked on secondment with the National Council for Civil Liberties.

 Rebecca has been recognised in NatWest's WISE100 list of the UK's most influential women in impact investment and in Legal 500 for “excellence in propelling the work of her clients”.

 - Numerous corporates and financial institutions, including major investment banks and PE houses, in relation to ESG regulations in the UK and EU